 Who are we & what do we do?

 Clinical psychologists are highly trained professionals.
 We work to improve mental wellbeing and reduce psychological distress by:

-- Improving the psychological health & performance of individuals, organisations & communities through skilled, knowledge-based services;
+- Improving the psychological health & performance of individuals, families, organisations & communities through skilled, knowledge-based services;

 - Innovating in response to clients’ needs & thereby developing applications of psychology & related disciplines;

 - Designing, developing & supporting accessible services to support these innovations.